rspace-os/rspace-docker/README.md

 This guide goes over setting up RSpace on Docker using a Linux host machine, if you're running Docker on Windows, then you will need to edit your config files.

 **YOU WILL HAVE TO CHANGE THE "VOLUME" FILE PATHS IN THE DOCKER-COMPOSE.YAML FILE TO MATCH YOUR HOST / OWN PATHS**.

+ℹ️ Get the RSpace WAR file from GitHub releases - Link here  ℹ️

 Your file structure inside your rspace-docker folder should look like this: